zanderzone/workout-ai-trainer/README.md

 # Workout AI Trainer

 ## Overview

-Workout AI Trainer is an AI-powered system designed to generate structured, periodized CrossFit workout plans based on user profiles, past workout history, and specific training goals.
-The AI ensures progressive and balanced training plans, incorporating various workout styles such as Olympic lifts, strength training, metabolic conditioning (metcon), and gymnastics.
+Workout AI Trainer is an AI-powered system designed to generate structured, periodized workout plans.
+Initially focused on CrossFit-style programming, the system leverages user profiles, past workout history, and specific training goals to create progressive and balanced training plans.
+The AI incorporates various workout styles, including Olympic lifts, strength training, metabolic conditioning (metcon), and gymnastics.
+Future development will explore support for other fitness modalities, such as bodybuilding, powerlifting, running, and yoga.

 🚀 **This is an early version of the API, and all use cases have not been fully addressed or identified.
-The API is a work in progress, and future versions will include improvements in workout generation and UI enhancements.**
+The API is a work in progress, and future versions will include improvements in workout generation, UI enhancements, and the expansion of supported fitness modalities.**

 ## Features
 - **Custom Workout Plans**: Tailors workouts based on the user’s fitness level, available equipment, and goals.